Chapter 1 of 9

 Measure Your Learning Velocity

 Ask yourself: "How many validated or invalidated assumptions did we have last week?"
-If the answer is zero, you're not validating—you're just building (and hoping).
+If the answer is zero, you're not validating -- you're just building (and hoping).

 What You Walk Away With

-Now that you understand why validation matters, let's dive into how to do it—starting with the epistemological foundations that separate rigorous validation from self-delusion.
+Now that you understand why validation matters, let's dive into how to do it -- starting with the epistemological foundations that separate rigorous validation from self-delusion.

 Accelerate Your Learning

 Our Validation tools help you design experiments that generate real evidence, not just opinions.
+Start with the Onboarding Risk Map to identify your biggest uncertainties, then use the Assumption Mapper to prioritize what to test first.

 Save Your Progress